Understanding the 4 Types of Search Intent

 2. Navigational Intent

-Navigational intent is present when a user wants to go to a specific website or page.
+Navigational search intent is present when users want to reach a specific page, such as a brand’s homepage, login page, or help documentation.
 This often includes brand names or very direct queries.

 Examples include: